Sutherland spaceport: History

 Initially there was mixed support amongst the local crofters.
 In November 2018, the Melness Crofters Estate (MCE) voted on whether to continue discussions about the proposal.
 Twenty-seven votes were cast in favour, with eighteen against and one spoiled ballot.

 On 31 July 2019 HIE signed a lease for the proposed site with the Melness Crofters Estate and in September 2019 they began a formal public consultation phase, ahead of the formal application for planning consent, which was filed in December 2019.
 Planning permission was granted by Highland Council on 5 August 2020 after the Scottish government chose to make no interventions on the decision.
 Application had then to be made to the Scottish Land Court to get permission to enclose the common grazing land, at a hearing still to held.
 With regulator approval to move forward, construction was planned to begin in 2021 with the hope of a first launch before the end of 2022.
+However, Groundbreaking on the site didn't start until May 2023 with an estimated completion of around August 2024.
 The planning consent was for a single launchpad and an upper limit of 12 flights per year.

 In October 2020 Lockheed Martin announced that they were pulling out of the Sutherland Space Hub partnership and had shifted their plans in favour of a launch from the Shetland Space Centre (SSC) on the island of Unst.
 The reasons for this appear to relate to the difficulties of having only a single launch pad and a restricted number of launch dates.
 By using the Shetland site, which aims to be specifically geared up for multiple launch providers with potentially three launch pads and fewer launch restrictions, Lockheed Martin hoped to avoid the possible backlog of launch dates that might have resulted at Sutherland Space Hub.

+A legal attempt to overturn the planning permission was made by Anders Holch Povlsen's company 'Wildland', which was rejected by the court in 2022.
+With the legalities resolved HIE was able to sub-lease, for 50 years, the spaceport site for the construction and operational phases of the project to Orbex, the company that is also developing the rockets and engines that will be launched there.
+A £30 million funding round was followed by the appointment of Jacobs Solutions as main contractors and on 4 May 2023 Orbex announced a 'ground-breaking' milestone, marking the start of the construction phase.

+In December 2024, Orbex announced that construction of the spaceport had been put on indefinite hold, with the first Prime launches to be conducted from SaxaVord Spaceport instead.